Pre-calving vaccines for cows and heifers:

 - CattleMaster Gold FP5 (killed and modified live)

 - Preguard Gold FP10 (modified live)

 - Virashield 6 VL5 (killed)

 In general, the viruses that cause respiratory disease weaken the lungs and allow a secondary bacterial infection to take hold.
 It is usually the secondary bacterial infection that kills the animal.
 The most common causative bacterial agents are Mannheimia haemolytica, Histophilus somnus and Pasteurella multocida.

-Calves that have had diarrhea in the first few months of life are at a significantly increased risk of developing respiratory disease in late summer and early fall.
-If you have diarrhea issues on your place, vaccinating to prevent the diarrhea may decrease the incidence of respiratory disease later in the year.
+Calves that have had diarrhea in the first few months of life are at a significantly increased risk of developing a respiratory disease in late summer and early fall.
+If you have diarrhea issues on your place, vaccinating to prevent diarrhea may decrease the incidence of respiratory disease later in the year.

 Modified live vaccines stimulate a much stronger immunity, therefore, are more efficacious in disease prevention and the duration of immunity usually lasts longer.
 Use modified live vaccines in situations where you can safely do so.